indrikutis/Blackjack/README.md

 Instructions for windows/linux OS:

 1. Clone the project with the command: git clone https://github.com/indrikutis/Blackjack.git
-2. Compile the files: jabac *.java
+2. Compile the files: javac *.java
 3. Run the game: java Driver
 4. Follow directions on the screen

-# Hope you enjoy playing!
+# Hope you enjoy the game!